TigerWit/DTN-docs/README.md

             └── User1@YourOrgName.yourdomain.com
    ```

 4. Create a new file called `peer-base.yaml`.
-Edit it with the following content:
+Populate the file with the following content:

   ```yaml
   version: '2'